- Webpages

 In India, most insurers do not allow you to change your term insurance status from smoking to non-smoking.
 If you quit smoking, it will likely not have any impact on your premium or policy.
 You can opt to continue with your plan as is or after quitting for a few years, you can re-apply for a new term plan as a non-smoker.
 If you choose the second option, you must be honest about your smoking habits in the past and accurately state for how long you’ve been tobacco-free.
 If you can qualify as a non-smoker, you could enjoy a benefit on premiums.

 However, since you’re older than you were when you purchased your previous policy, the premium benefit might be negligible or get cancelled out.
-Some insurers allow you to apply for reconsideration of your plan as long as you have not consumed any tobacco products for a few years.
+Some insurers enable you to apply for reconsideration of your plan if you have not used tobacco products in the previous few years.
 They may consider reducing your premium if you are tobacco-free, but it will likely still be higher than if you were a non-smoker from the beginning.

 Whether you’re a smoker or not, you must secure your family’s financial future with a term plan.
 These policies provide life coverage, ensuring your family will be taken care of even if something were to happen to you.
 When you purchase a policy, you must be honest about your lifestyle habits and medical conditions.
 Your insurer will provide policy terms and conditions based on the information you provide.
 If they find out that you were knowingly dishonest, they will cancel your policy and might even file a complaint of insurance fraud against you.
 The best way to secure your family’s finances is by being honest.